 Scott Mayer, an organizer of the event, said the goal is to tell stories about Minneapolis’ past and show where it’s headed.
-Some buildings show elements of different historical eras, he said, while others, such as The Nordic in the North Loop, show what the city’s future looks like.
+Some buildings display elements of different historical eras, he said, while others, such as The Nordic in the North Loop, indicate what the city’s future looks like.

-Doors Open Minneapolis mirrors other building-oriented events held in other U.S. cities.
+Doors Open Minneapolis mirrors building-oriented events in other U.S. cities.
 Chicago, for example, has hosted a similar event since 2011 and last year had 257 sites included in its celebration.
-Milwaukee’s Doors Open event saw 26,100 people visiting approximately 170 sites last year.
+Milwaukee’s Doors Open event saw 26,100 people visit approximately 170 sites in 2018.

-Frey called Doors Open Minneapolis a “celebration of civic pride,” and said the event is about telling the city’s story.
-He also called it an “ideal day date.”
+Frey called Doors Open Minneapolis a “celebration of civic pride” and an “ideal day date.”

 Dan McConnell, business manager of the Minneapolis Building and Construction Trades Council, said the event allows his organization to highlight what it’s done to build the community.
 He said he’s hoping people will come out to learn more about great jobs in the city.

 Doors Open Minneapolis is being funded by corporate sponsors and the Minneapolis Foundation.
 Comcast is the presenting sponsor, and over a dozen other organizations are sponsors.

 Metro Transit will offer complementary passes for the event, Mayer said, and four property owners downtown will offer free parking.